Endscape-Coding/EN-OS-Utils/README.md

 ---

-> 💬 *«EN-OS - это не просто дистрибутив, это экосистема, где каждая утилита продумана для максимальной гибкости, безопасности и простоты. Добро пожаловать в будущее Linux.»*
-> *"EN-OS is not just a distribution - it's an ecosystem where every utility is designed for maximum flexibility, security, and simplicity.
+> 💬 *"EN-OS is not just a distribution — it's an ecosystem where every utility is designed for maximum flexibility, security, and simplicity.
 Welcome to the future of Linux."*
-> - Endscape
+> — Endscape

-⭐ **Поставьте звезду / Star the repo**, если проект вам полезен / if you find this project useful!
+⭐ **Star the repo** if you find this project useful!
-🔁 **Форкните / Fork it**, чтобы предложить улучшения или адаптировать под свои нужды / to suggest improvements or adapt it to your needs.
+🔁 **Fork it** to suggest improvements or adapt it to your needs.

 ---

-*Последнее обновление / Last updated: Март / March 2026*
+*Last updated: March 2026*
-*Совместимо с / Compatible with: Arch Linux, EN-OS, Arch-based distributions*
+*Compatible with: Arch Linux, EN-OS, Arch-based distributions*